Digital History of the 19th-Century West

 WisdomMaps: The Future of the Past

-Experience our digital history of the 19th-century West and its unique civilizations with WisdomMaps!
+Experience our digital history of the 19th-century West with WisdomMaps!

 The 19th century was an era of scientific discovery and invention that accelerated in the fields of mathematics, physics, chemistry, biology, electricity, and metallurgy.
 This prepared the way for the technologies of the 20th century: electronics, the telegraph and Morse code, the first telephone call in 1876, and the first light bulb two that worked (after thousands of failed attempts).